Seized Property Sold, Bullet Holes Included

 SULLIVAN: There are a lot of things about this car that aren't exactly factory direct.

-Mr. PAUL WIBBELER (Lone Star Auctioneers): You ought to be able to hear that.
+PAUL WIBBELER: You ought to be able to hear that.

 SULLIVAN: Auction staffer Paul Wibbeler flings open the rear door for Rob Hunter(ph) and his son.
 A custom speaker system covered in seamless gray suede takes up half the car.

-Mr. DUSTY RHODES(ph): That one, if you look inside it, (unintelligible) compartment (unintelligible) looking for drugs.
+DUSTY RHODES: That one, if you look inside it, (unintelligible) compartment (unintelligible) looking for drugs.